IBM/iot-edge-predictive-models-dsx/README.md

 * [Detect change points in IoT sensor data - Overview](https://developer.ibm.com/code/patterns/detect-change-points-in-iot-sensor-data/)
 * [Predict equipment failure using IoT sensor data - Overview](https://developer.ibm.com/code/patterns/predict-equipment-failure-using-iot-sensor-data/)

-*This IBM Code Pattern is a composite pattern that demostrates the building of complete IoT Analytics systems.*
+This IBM Code Pattern is a composite pattern that demostrates the building of complete IoT analytics solution.
 When you complete this code pattern, you will learn how to:
 * Send events from an edge device (we use Raspberry Pi for demonstration) to the Watson IoT Platform
 * Store the events in a DB2 database on IBM Cloud
 * Invoke a predictive model on Watson Studio for IoT events
 * Send a command back to the edge (we use Raspberry Pi for demonstration) based on the outcome of the predictive model

+This pattern uses a sample equipment sensors data.
+This data is sent to the Watson IoT platform and stored in a DB2 database.
+A predictive model is built using the data in the DB2 database.
+The predictive model then takes the sensor events from Watson IoT platform as input and returns the state of the equipment as `Running` or `Failing`.
+If the equipment is failing, then a shutdown command is sent back to the edge device which is a Raspberry Pi.

 This pattern uses [Node-RED](https://nodered.org/) at both device and cloud for building the solution:
 - Implementing device client on Raspberry Pi to send events to Watson IoT platform